-Earlier it was believed that a woman with an anteverted uterus cannot get pregnant.
+It was believed that a woman with an anteverted uterus could not get pregnant.
 However, recent advancements suggest otherwise.
 The tilting of the uterus is nowhere related to a woman’s fertility.
 This is because the passage the sperm covers through the uterus and the further process of fertilization has no connection with the orientation of the uterus.

-In case a woman is pregnant and the tilt of uterus is beyond a certain limit, she may experience discomfort and pain while emptying her bladder.
-If a pregnant woman has an anteverted uterus, she must visit a gynaecologist on experiencing severe back pain or irritations in the abdominal region.
+If a woman is pregnant and the uterus tilt is beyond a specific limit, she may experience discomfort and pain while emptying her bladder.
+If a pregnant woman has an anteverted uterus, she must visit a gynaecologist to experience severe back pain or irritations in the abdominal region.

-An interesting fact that may leave you surprised is that when a woman with an anteverted uterus is pregnant, her baby bump becomes visible sooner than expected.
-It could be visible even before she completes her 12 weeks into a pregnancy.
+An interesting fact that may surprise you is that when a woman with an anteverted uterus is pregnant, her baby bump becomes visible sooner than expected.
+It could be visible even before she completes her 12 weeks into pregnancy.